Decemberay-DA/igorboiko.dev/README.md

     - contact me
 - pdf resume link for HRs
 - host on the web under igorboiko.dev url => https://www.netlify.com/
+- fully understand meaning of the joke *"I wil put my foot in your Fuctor"* by creating a fully functionally paradigmenned corrupted geme engine with Algebraik Data Types, Immutability, Functors composition, Hier Kinded Types, Monads, No FPS and Semigroups...

 ## what i`ll will djfkakdjjkls

 ### base

 - [ ] remove all deez nuts jokes from codebase
-- [x] use my silly implementation of mediator
-- [ ] never use anymore defined registryes of scenes id in this badly extend as before oh my god

-- [ ] intro cutscene like in SPORE*
+- [ ] intro cutscene like in SPORE* => https://youtu.be/9Jx1zecOnrw?t=15 by animationing camera along curve
-- [ ] like maybe fast loading hahahhaha*
 - [ ] finally finish and add current unfinished works to 3d portfolio*
     - [ ] Shum*
     - [ ] Hover Infinity*